-Public Service Loan Forgiveness is a federal program for certain public service employees, such as those in government and nonprofits fields.
-This program allows all federal student loan debt to be forgiven after 120 payments (typically 10 years).
+Public Service Loan Forgiveness (PSLF) is a federal program available to certain public service employees, such as those in government and nonprofits fields.
+This program forgives all federal student loan debt after 120 qualifying payments (typically 10 years).

-Before you shoot for public service loan forgiveness, make sure you qualify.
+Before you shoot for PSLF, make sure you qualify.
 All of the rules that apply to other federal student loans typically apply to Parent PLUS loans as well.

-With any loan for which you plan to take advantage of loan forgiveness, make sure that your strategy is a smart one.
-It’s possible that you might not have much or any debt left over to forgive after the repayment period.
-This can do more harm than good as you will pay a bunch of extra interest yet receive nothing in return.
+As with any loan for which you plan to take advantage of loan forgiveness, make sure that your strategy is a smart one.
+It’s possible that you might not have much or any debt left to forgive after the repayment period.
+This can do more harm than good if you pay a bunch of extra interest yet receive nothing in return.

-Pros: Keeps the total cost down via repayment over 10 years.
+Pros: Keeps the total loan cost down via repayment over 10 years.

-Cons: Could be less affordable, given comparably high monthly payments.
+Cons: Could be less affordable due to higher monthly payments.

-The only problems with standard Parent PLUS loan repayment surface when you can’t afford to make payments.
-If such cases, you’ll likely want to pursue another repayment option instead of risking default.
+The problems with standard Parent PLUS loan repayment only surface if you can’t afford to make payments.
+In such cases, consider pursuing another repayment option instead of risking default.

-No matter which repayment method, all student loans are eligible for a student loan interest deduction of up to $2,500.
-However, since this deduction is subject to several rules (including income caps), check out our posts to see whether you qualify.
+No matter which repayment method you choose, all student loans are eligible for a student loan interest tax deduction of up to $2,500.
+However, since this deduction is subject to several rules (including income caps), consider consulting with a tax professional to make sure you qualify.

 Interested in refinancing your Parent PLUS loans?Here are the top 6 lenders of 2017!